Aluminate Clinic Terms & Conditions

 Who we are and how to contact us

-The data controller for our sites and apps is Amanda Tuckwell, Aluminate Skin Clinic, The Hollies, Station road, Weston Rhyn, Oswestry.
+The data controller for our sites and apps is Amanda Tuckwell, Aluminate Clinic Ltd, The Hollies, Station road, Weston Rhyn, Oswestry.
 Shropshire.
 SY10 7SX.
 This means that we are responsible for deciding how and why we hold and use your personal data.
 If you want to contact us, you can find our contact details in the “How to contact us” section below.

 What personal data we collect and how we use it

 We collect personal data when you sign up for our services and when you browse our sites or use our apps.
 This information is used to provide our journalism and other services, display advertising and analyse how visitors use our sites or apps.